Homemade Flour Tortillas

 Tips for making the best tortillas:

-- Don’t give up on the dough.
-I’ve written it in the instructions.
 Put on a good song, set a kitchen timer, and knead that dough.
 It’s going to look super crumbly for the first few minutes, but after the initial 4-5 minutes, you’ll notice the dough gets somewhat shiny and elastic.
-If you find the dough is just way too wet after a few minutes of kneading, you can add an additional tablespoon of flour, work it into the dough and then decide if it still needs more.
+If you find the dough is just way too wet, you can add an additional tablespoon of flour.
 But this is a slippery slope, only add it if it truly needs it!
+If anything it’s better if the dough is slightly wet. when you roll it out on a lightly floured surface, it should get enough flour to where it’s no longer sticky.

-- Allow the dough to rest once you’ve worked it.
-This allows any gluten that has developed to relax.
+This allows any gluten protein that has developed to relax.
 The dough will noticeably be soft and supple once it’s rested.
 That way, when you portion the dough to roll it out, it won’t snap back on itself!

 If you like this recipe, you might also like: